top of page

 Photography: Blanca Arrieta | Drawings: Robert Jackson

-The project was initiated in August 2022 and will be developed as two complementary lines of work: one is study and experimentation; and the other the creation-production of choreographic, visual (photography, illustration, video) and sound materials.
+The project begun in August 2022, at the Ajuria and Urigoitia industrial environment in Araia, Álava, and is being developed as two complementary lines of work: one is study and experimentation; and the other the creation-production of choreographic, visual (photography, illustration, video) and sound materials.
 All the stages of the creation process link and feed each other.

-The artistic materials created will enable the devising and realization of an hybrid installation which will be presented to an audience at La Terminal FICC, an old factory itself reconverted into a cultural space in the island of Zorrotzaurre, Bilbao.
-The project will continue in 2023 with the last phase being the creation of a dance work, inspired by the reflection, exploration and all the artistic work generated during the development of the previous stages.
+The project will continue in 2023-24 with the last phase being the creation of a dance work, inspired by the reflection, exploration and all the artistic work generated during the development of the previous stages.

 Landscape - Place - Space - Body